zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Multi-input and Output.md

 # Multi-input and Output {#concept_p5h_f3g_vdb .concept}

-## Preparation {#section_e3n_syg_vdb .section}
+## Prerequisites {#section_e3n_syg_vdb .section}

-1. Prepare the Jar package of the test program.
+1. Prepare a Jar package of the test program.
 Assume the package is named mapreduce-examples.jar, and the local storage path isThe local storage path is data\\resources.
-2. Prepare tables and resources for testing the multi-table input and output operations.
+2. Prepare tables and resources for testing the multi-input and output operations.
     -   Create tables:

         ```